 Andrea Challis, Partner, McElroys

 Giving advice to clients is a potential minefield for property lawyers.
-When financial considerations are involved, it becomes even more important for lawyers to be at the top of their game.
-This session will highlight those situations where property lawyers have to exercise particular care in the advice they give, how to ensure they protect themselves and fulfil their obligations under the Conduct and Client Care Rules.
+When financial considerations (including lending and the provision of guarantees) are involved, it becomes even more important for lawyers to be at the top of their game.
+This session will highlight situations where lawyers have not exercised the care required in the advice which should be given, and how to ensure they protect themselves and fulfil their obligations under the Conduct and Client Care Rules.

 In person only